Pemari-Technology/clarity-gel-xsd/README.md

 ## To do
 * first release and not all of the definitions have been checked to ensure that they correctly either allow or disallow nested elements or text.
 * Check the use="required" is correct for attributes.
 Some are done and checked
-* Add either/or assert for relevant attributes.
-* Add descriptions for the tags.
+* Add descriptions for all the tags.